Lucaszw/Resume/README.md

 #### November 2020 - Present
 - Milan based design and engineering team focused on IoT and Deep Tech. toys
 - We are building high tech educational toys related to STEAM with a focus on creatively engaging the children
+- Launched and successfully funded a KickStarter campaign for a Ferrofluid Lamp Product in Summer of 2021 (FerroPet).
+Expecting to start our deliveries in April 2022; five months ahead of our September 2022 launch goal.

 ### Design Engineer Intern at Hape
 #### November 2020 - February 2020